 Your little one will move quickly towards objects that attract their attention, and they will not always be safe ones.
 Your little one will begin to stand up with the support of a small table or a chair, and, naturally, small stumbles and falls will increase during this period.
 Don’t worry, the distance between your baby and the floor is quite small.

-When babies fall, they tend to turn to see your reaction before deciding on their own.
+When babies fall, they tend to turn to see your reaction before deciding how to react themselves.
 Little ones constantly seek the guidance of adults whom they trust before proceeding with new experiences.
-With this in mind, you can help your baby understand that a little stumble should not keep him from exploring his environment.
-If despite your calm reaction your little one cries, don’t hesitate to comfort him and offer words of encouragement, so he can learn that, despite facing a small setback, he should keep going.
+With this in mind, you can help your baby understand that a little stumble should not keep them from exploring their environment.
+If despite your calm reaction your little one cries, don’t hesitate to comfort them and offer words of encouragement, so they can learn that, despite facing a small setback, they should keep going.

-Now, despite knowing that falls are very common, don’t forget to baby-proof your home to prevent other kinds of risks.
+Despite knowing that falls are very common, don’t forget to baby-proof your home to prevent other kinds of risks.
 Here are some general tips:

 - Don’t leave objects on tables at your baby’s reach, especially glass decorations.

-- Keep any cleaning item and medicine out of reach.
+- Keep any cleaning items and medicines out of reach.

-- Make sure that no small object is on the floor; it will end up in his mouth.
+- Make sure that no small object is on the floor; it will end up in their mouth.

 - Close bathroom doors and kitchen access.

 - Cover all electrical outlets, children love them.

 - Always be attentive to your baby and never leave them alone.